CZ32/kitchen-genie/README.md

 ## 10.0 Extra: What if we had more time?
 1. Use client-side cookies to save the ingredients the user has during a session, so recipe ingredients can be compared even if the user has not come from the search results page.
+2. Allow users to share recipes among themselves.
+3. Add tags to recipes to enable more advanced queries.
+4. Keep track of more user information to enhance the user experience (search history).
+5. Cache our own recipes in the database.
+Allows use to control our content but would increase cost of business model.